 A Rustic Handrail

-Kick your current stair-scheme up a notch with this organically-inclined idea, while bringing the outdoors in, in a really unexpected way.
+Kick your railing game up a notch and bring the outdoors in, in a really unexpected way.
 Juxtaposed against a backdrop of contemporary décor, this creative handrail idea can be used as a tactic to break up the monotony of redundant textures and lines.

 Visit Hunker for full instructions on how to make this rustic handrail.